phthom/icp31/1-Installation.md

 - check and validate all the prerequisites
 - install Docker and Hyperkube
 - check all the components
+- install different CLIs and other modifications to the cluster

 # 3. Prerequisites